Hans Philipp: Wing commander of JG 1 and death

 From Rheine, on 10 October 1943 Philipp's body was transported to Meissen by train where it arrived the next day.
 The Wehrmachtbericht announced his death on 12 October.
 The funeral at the Trinitatisfriedhof (Trinitatis Cemetery) in Meissen, on 14 October 1943, was dominated by military, public and Nazi officials.
 His coffin, which was draped in the national flag of Nazi Germany along with his honors and decorations on a velvet cushion, was put on display on the entry steps of the town hall in Meissen.
 Present at the funeral along with his mother, his fiancée and other members of the family, were Oberstleutnant Hannes Trautloft and Generaloberst Alfred Keller, who delivered the eulogy.
 Philipp's mother died on 7 May 1973, her urn was buried next to her son.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Philipp was credited with 206 aerial victories.
+Spick also lists him with the same number of aerial victories claimed in an unknown number of combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 193 aerial victory claims, plus nine further unconfirmed claims.
 This figure includes 171 claims on the Eastern Front, two during the Balkan Campaign, and 20 claims on the Western Front, including one four-engined bomber.
 Prien, Stemmer, Rodeike and Bock list 206 aerial victory claims plus one further unconfirmed claim.
 This number includes up to two further unconfirmed claims on 31 March 1942.